Do Car Insurance Costs Go Down at 25?

 Cheapest Car Insurance for 25-Year-Olds

 National General is the cheapest option for 25-year-olds in both policy types.
 On an individual policy, National General costs $149 per month, $5 less than GEICO at $154.
 On a family add-on, National General is also the lowest at $152 per month, with Travelers second at $162.
-The gap between the cheapest and most expensive insurer in our data exceeds $200 per month for identical coverage.
+The gap between the cheapest and most expensive insurer in our data exceeds $200 per month for identical coverage, so comparing quotes before you buy is the fastest way to find the lower end of that range.

 National General$1,819$1,785